-Many people think that their dog is the cutest, cleverest, most affectionate or greatest dog in the world – and of course, they’re right!
+Many people think that their dog is the cutest, cleverest, most affectionate, or greatest dog in the world—and of course, they’re right!
 Dogs can develop a wonderful relationship with humans.
-Although their thinking capacity is not as advanced as ours, dogs have some abilities which surpass those of humans.
+Although their thinking capacity is not as advanced as ours, dogs have some abilities that surpass those of humans.
 They are also more intelligent than many people realize.

 In addition to being our friends and beloved members of our family, dogs can be trained to help us and seem eager to do so.
-For example, dogs can help people with hearing, vision or movement problems.
-Some dogs can detect specific diseases and disorders, including some types of cancer, an approaching seizure in someone with epilepsy and low blood sugar in a diabetic person.
+For example, they can help people with hearing, vision, or movement problems.
+Some dogs can detect specific diseases and disorders, including some types of cancer, an approaching seizure in someone with epilepsy, and low blood sugar in a diabetic person.